This course is offered by UmpireHockey.org, a registered not-for-profit organized in the State of New Jersey.

 REGISTRATION: Please CLICK HERE to register for the High-Performance Umpiring & Current Rules™ course.
 Membership options for state-by-state chapters coming soon.
 Some people call umpiring field hockey reffing, or or refer to a field hockey umpire a field hockey ref.
 In field hockey, the folks with the whistles are umpires not referees and they’re not refereeing, they’re umpiring.
 If you need umpiring equipment, we have a kit with all you need short of your uniform and rule book.
 You’ll find it here.

-Included in the course are multiple supplemental presentations and videos (such as “New Rules” and “Managing Set Plays”), numerous helpful documents (such as “Rumor Rules” and “Handling Negative Fan Behavior”), course quizzes (covering NFHS, NCAA, and indoor rules), and subscription to the course newsletter.
+Included in the course are multiple supplemental presentations and videos (such as “Managing Set Plays” and, when released each year, “New Rules”), numerous helpful documents (such as “Rumor Rules” and “Handling Negative Fan Behavior”), course quizzes (covering NFHS, NCAA, and indoor hockey rules), and subscription to the course newsletter.
 A suitable-for-framing Certificate of Completion is provided free of charge as a PDF to everyone who completes the course requirements and requests their personalized copy.
-Your instructor is Cris Maloney, author of Field Hockey: The Beginner’s Guide (available in color from Amazon for $21.99 plus shipping and in B&W for $11.99, also from Amazon). and Field Hockey: Understanding the Game (available from Amazon for $14.99 plus shipping).
-The books are also available at a discount from www.FieldHockeyBook.com.
+Your instructor is Cris Maloney, author of Field Hockey: The Beginner’s Guide (available in color from Amazon for $21.99 plus shipping and in B&W for $11.99, also from Amazon), Field Hockey: Understanding the Game (available from Amazon for $14.99 plus shipping), JUMP IN: The Beginner’s Guide to Umpiring Field Hockey (available from USA Field Hockey).
+Mr. Maloney was also the editor for Middle School Field Hockey Rules.
+The books are also available from FieldHockeyBooks.com.

 Here are details about each of the episodes offered in the course:

 Special thanks to the Ocean Atlantic Field Hockey Association (OAFHA) for handling course registrations.